 The city is a mix of stunning old and new architecture because of the big rebuild that took place after World War II.
 There was a huge project to rebuild and regenerate the city using typical styles and reconstructions from old images and photos.
 Have a wander and admire the skyscrapers and office buildings down in the business district.
 Some of these are just as beautiful as the one in the Old Town.

 Another remarkable piece of architecture is the Palace of Science and Culture.
 I had planned to visit the museum and take the lift to the observation deck here, but it was absolutely rammed with tourists and what looked like local school trips.
 Queues for tickets were long, and I didn’t want to waste time as I still had lots to see.

 The building was first known as Joseph Stalin’s Palace of Culture and Science, but they later changed this because of de-Stalinization in 1953.
 It is the second tallest building in Poland, and Warsaw after the Varso building, standing an impressive 237 meters.

 MUSEUM OF POLISH JEWS, POLIN

-Another great museum to visit is the POLIN, Museum of Polish Jews.
+Another great museum to visit is the POLIN, the Museum of Polish Jews.
 Not only does the building look incredible from the outside, the exhibits and stories inside are both fascinating and moving.
 Adult tickets to see the exhibits are 45zł.
-In 2016 the POLIN museum won the European Museum of the Year Award.
+In 2016, the POLIN museum won the European Museum of the Year Award.

 The Cmentarz Żydowski.
 It is listed on Google Maps as the “Final resting place since 1806 of prominent Polish Jews & mass graves for victims of WWII massacres.”
-I didn’t get a chance to see it for myself as I completely overlooked it when planning my trip.
-Located on the outskirts of the city, If you are into your history and have visited other Jewish cemeteries like the one in Prague, I would recommend a visit.
+I didn’t get a chance to see it for myself, as I completely overlooked it when planning my trip.
+Located on the outskirts of the city, if you are into your history and have visited other Jewish cemeteries like the one in Prague, I would recommend a visit.

 WARSAW BARBICAN & CITY WALLS